parsonsmatt/exceptional-haskell/typed-exceptions.md

 Note:

-When we zoom into that set of syntactically valid programs, we see that there are some more subsets.
+When we zoom into that space of syntactically valid programs, we see that there are some more subsets.
-There's a set of programs that type check, and another set of programs that actually work.
+There's a possibility space of programs that type check, and another space of programs that actually work.
 But, wait, let's zoom in on those a bit...